PinataCloud/Pinata-SDK/README.md

 ## Pinata Metadata
 For endpoints that allow you to add content, Pinata lets you add optionally metadata for that content.
 This metadata can later be used for querying on what you've pinned with our [userPinList](#userPinList-anchor) endpoint.
 Providing metadata does not alter your content or how it is stored on IPFS in any way.

-The pinataMetadata object can consist of the following values:
+The metadata object can consist of the following values:
 * name (optional) - A custom string to use as the name for your content
 * keyvalues (optional) - An object containing up to 10 custom key / value pairs.
 The values can be:
   * strings